jorgelbg/jorgelbg.github.io/content/posts/app-version-in-grafana.md

 The change in the color provides nice visual feedback when a new version is deployed.
 And yet, it is not intrusive to whatever you're showing in your graph.
 It is self-contained, you can change the appearance of your graph without affecting this particular series.
-And finally, this approach doesn't require that you make your queries "aware" of the build information.
+Finally, this approach doesn't require that you make your queries "aware" of the build information.